Why is Conditioner Important?

 How to Apply Conditioner?

-But as a general rule, less is better—and that includes how you apply conditioner to your hair.
-Conditioners are meant to hydrate and moisturize your hair, not clean it like shampoo.
+As a general rule, though, less is more.
+This includes how you apply conditioner to your hair.
+Conditioners are meant to hydrate, moisturize, and smoothen your hair.
+They're not meant for cleaning your hair, like shampoo is.
+Applying conditioner as if it were shampoo isn't going to be effective.

-Make sure that the conditioner gets into the ends of your hair in particular—this part of the hair needs a bit more love and nutrients than the hair closest to the scalp.
+It's recommended to avoid applying conditioner directly to the scalp; apply it to the remaining parts of your hair, instead.
+Make sure the conditioner gets into the ends of your hair, in particular.
+This is the part of your hair that needs a bit of extra love, care, and nutrients than the hair that's closer to your scalp.

 So now you’re probably wondering…